UKPLab/sentence-transformers/examples/training/ms_marco/README.md

-# MS Marco
+# MS MARCO
-[MS Marco Passage Ranking](https://github.com/microsoft/MSMARCO-Passage-Ranking) is a large dataset to train models for information retrieval.
+[MS MARCO Passage Ranking](https://github.com/microsoft/MSMARCO-Passage-Ranking) is a large dataset to train models for information retrieval.
 It consists of about 500k real search queries from Bing search engine with the relevant text passage that answers the query.

 This pages shows how to **train** models (Cross-Encoder and Sentence Embedding Models) on this dataset so that it can be used for searching text passages given queries (key words, phrases or questions).

-If you are interested in how to use these models, see [Application - Information Retrieval](../../applications/information-retrieval/README.md).
+If you are interested in how to use these models, see [Application - Retrieve & Re-Rank](../../applications/retrieve_rerank/README.md).

 There are **pre-trained models** available, which you can directly use without the need of training your own models.
 For more information, see: [Pretrained Models](https://www.sbert.net/docs/pretrained_models.html) | [Pretrained Cross-Encoders](https://www.sbert.net/docs/pretrained_cross-encoders.html)